 All three claims are wrong.
-We live in the 100th year of a heavily regulated economy; and even 50 years before that, the government was strongly involved in regulating trade.
+We live in the one hundredth year of a heavily regulated economy; and even fifty years before that, the government was strongly involved in regulating trade.

 That planning apparatus did not disappear but lay dormant temporarily, awaiting FDR, who turned that machinery to all-around planning during the 1930s, the upshot of which was to delay recovery from the 1929 crash until after the war.

-Just how draconian the intervention is ebbs and flows from decade to decade, but the reality of the long-term trend is undeniable: more taxes, more regulation, more bureaucracies, more regimentation, more public ownership, and ever less autonomy for private decision-making.
-The federal budget is nearly $3 trillion per year, which is three times what it was in Reagan’s second term.
-Just since Bush has been in office, federal intervention in every area of our lives has exploded, from the nationalization of airline security to the heavy regulation of the medical sector to the centralized control of education.
+Just how draconian the intervention is ebbs and flows from decade to decade, but the reality of the long-term trend is undeniable: More taxes, more regulation, more bureaucracies, more regimentation, more public ownership, and ever less autonomy for private decision-making.
+The federal budget is nearly three trillion dollars per year, which is three times what it was in Reagan’s second term.
+Just since Bush has been in office, federal intervention in every area of our lives has exploded, from the nationalisation of airline security to the heavy regulation of the medical sector to the centralised control of education.

 With “free markets” like this, who needs socialism?